-A couple of weeks ago I put on my sunglasses and found a nasty scratch on the lens.
-Since it was Prime Day, I figured this was a sign to purchase a new pair.
+One day, I put on my sunglasses and found a nasty scratch on the lens.
+Since it happened to be Prime Day, I figured this was a sign to purchase a new pair.
 Determining it would be cheaper to buy online, I went to Amazon and bought a sleek pair of aviators in preparation for my upcoming road trip.

 In this post, we'll explain what ecommerce customer service is and provide some best practices you can use to improve it on your website.
 Then, we'll provide a list of ecommerce service tools you can adopt for your business.